programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

          source=source,
          size=10, color='green')
 ```
 Next, we create our `figure` object and call the `circle` glyph method to plot our data.
 This is where the `source` variable that holds our `ColumnDataSource` comes into play.
 It is passed as our `source` argument to the glyph method and the column names holding the number of attacking aircraft (AC_ATTACKING) and tons of munitions dropped (TOTAL_TONS) are passed as our `x` and `y` arguments.

-Interestingly, when we use a `ColumnDataSource` we're not limited to just using column names for `x` and `y` parameters.
+Interestingly, when we use a `ColumnDataSource` we are not limited to just using column names for `x` and `y` parameters.
 We can also pass a column name for other parameters such as `size`, `line_color`, or `fill_color`.
 This allows styling options to be determined by columns in the datasource itself!
 If you'd like to see this in action, in the code above, change `size=10` to `size='TONS_HE'`.
 The size of each dot will then reflect the tons of high explosives used.

 <div class="alert alert-warning">